MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-getnotificationdata.md

  - IStiUSD::GetNotificationData
 ---

-# IStiUSD::GetNotificationData

 ## -description

-A still image minidriver's <b>IStiUSD::GetNotificationData</b> method returns a description of the most recent event that occurred on a still image device.
+A still image minidriver's **IStiUSD::GetNotificationData* method returns a description of the most recent event that occurred on a still image device.

 ## -parameters

 ### -param lpNotify

-### -param pBuffer

-Caller-supplied pointer to an <a href="/windows-hardware/drivers/ddi/sti/ns-sti-_stinotify">STINOTIFY</a> structure to receive event information.
+Caller-supplied pointer to an [STINOTIFY](/windows-hardware/drivers/ddi/sti/ns-sti-_stinotify) structure to receive event information.

 ## -returns

 If the operation succeeds, the method should return S_OK.
-Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.
+Otherwise, it should return one of the STIERR-prefixed error codes defined in *stierr.h*.
 If no events have occurred since the last time the method was called, the method should return STIERR_NOEVENTS.

 ## -remarks

-Each time a device event occurs, the still image event monitor calls <b>IStiUSD::GetNotificationData</b> to obtain an event description.
-These descriptions are added to a linked list and when an application calls <a href="/windows-hardware/drivers/ddi/sti/nf-sti-istidevice-getlastnotificationdata">IStiDevice::GetLastNotificationData</a>, the most recent addition to the list is returned.
+Each time a device event occurs, the still image event monitor calls**IStiUSD::GetNotificationData</b> to obtain an event description.
+These descriptions are added to a linked list and when an application calls [IStiDevice::GetLastNotificationData](/windows-hardware/drivers/ddi/sti/nf-sti-istidevice-getlastnotificationdata), the most recent addition to the list is returned.